In the GeoGuessr game, you will land on a random street, somewhere in the world, using Google Street View.

 They may also be in locations that are considered more dangerous, such as certain urban areas.
 For whatever reason, Google’s cars have not been back to those areas yet.

-Keep in mind that if you hate these blurry images, there are some GeoGuessr maps that eliminate all blurry images, such as this one, so you won’t have to deal with them anymore.
+Keep in mind that if you hate these blurry images, there are some GeoGuessr maps that eliminate all blurry images, so you won’t have to deal with them anymore.

 This is a cool trick.
 Look at the compass in your GeoGuessr screen to find out which way is north (the red point will point north).